vyos/vyos-documentation/docs/configuration/trafficpolicy/index.rst

 amount of traffic that can be burst in one go.
 Tokens arrive at a steady rate, until the bucket is full.

-.. cfgcmd:: set traffic-policy rate-control <policy-name> bandwidth <rate>
+.. cfgcmd:: set qos policy rate-control <policy-name> bandwidth <rate>

    Use this command to configure a Rate-Control policy, set its name and the rate limit you want to have.

-.. cfgcmd:: set traffic-policy rate-control <policy-name> burst <burst-size>
+.. cfgcmd:: set qos policy rate-control <policy-name> burst <burst-size>

    Use this command to configure a Rate-Control policy, set its name and the size of the bucket in bytes which will be available for